JustinPatenaude/balticathletics/brands/traditions.md

 info: |-
   Importing starter pistols involves a lot of government red tape, so we have connected with a supplier that is able to get **Traditions Starter Pistols and Blanks** in for us, taking care of that process.

-  We are unable to ship these items and need to arrange alternative delivery or pick up.

   We only get a limited number in each year.
 For current pricing and availability please check our [Promotions page](https://balticathletics.com/promotions/).

 ---